open-policy-agent/opa/docs/docs/policy-language.md

 sidebar_position: 3
 ---

-OPA is purpose built for reasoning about information represented in structured documents.
-The data that your service and its users publish can be inspected and transformed using OPA’s native query language Rego.

-## What is Rego?

-Rego was inspired by [Datalog](https://en.wikipedia.org/wiki/Datalog), which is a well understood, decades old query language.
-Rego extends Datalog to support structured document models such as JSON.
+OPA is purpose built for policy evaluation and uses its declarative language Rego to reason about structured data like API requests, infrastructure-as-code files, and configuration data.
+Rego lets you express desired rules and decisions as code, and is designed to be easy to read and write while being optimized for fast policy evaluation.

-Rego queries are assertions on data stored in OPA.
-These queries can be used to define policies that enumerate instances of data that violate the expected state of the system.
+Rego queries are assertions on data that can be used to define policies and make decisions about whether data violates the expected state of your system.
+Rego was inspired by [Datalog](https://en.wikipedia.org/wiki/Datalog) and extends it to support structured document models such as JSON.

 ## Why use Rego?